AperiodicMethods/AperiodicMethods/README.md

 Testing Slope Fitting approaches on synthetic PSDs, and applying these methods to EEG datasets.
 In particular: what is the best fitting approach to use, and how can we best reduce oscillatory influences when estimating 1/f.

-Note: If cloned, using scripts / notebooks inside this repository assumes that the root directory has been added to PYTHONPATH.
+Note: If cloned, using scripts / notebooks inside this repo assumes that the directory has been added to PYTHONPATH.

 ## SLF
 SLF is a custom module for slope fitting.
 At it's core, it contains fit.py, with a range of slope fitting functions.